 Here at Plumpton Racecourse we support Racing to School by opening our doors and giving local children unique access behind the scenes.
 The activities are delivered by BHEST’s team of Education Officers, including former teachers, jockeys and members of the racing fraternity.
 Children participate in a range of literacy and numeracy challenges around the racecourse, including calculating weights in the weighing room, measuring the perimeter of the parade ring and looking at the construction of fences out on the track itself.

 BHEST relies on donations to keep running Racing to School for free and support pupils from all backgrounds, including those from deprived and inner city areas and children with special educational needs.

-To fint our more about the recent work of Racing to School, please view their Activity Report 2012 – General.
-To support Racing to School, or find out more about their work please visit the BHEST website – www.bhest.co.uk To arrange a Racing to School day for your school please contact BHEST’s Lead Education Officer, Ollie Mc Phail at email@example.com or on 01608 652013
+To find our more about the recent work of Racing to School, please view their Activity Report 2012 – General.
+To support Racing to School, or find out more about their work please visit the BHEST website – www.bhest.co.uk To arrange a Racing to School day for your school please contact BHEST’s Lead Education Officer, Ollie Mc Phail at firstname.lastname@example.org or on 01608 652013